The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 Reddit users also vented at a system they saw as deeply unjust, where the rich walked away from their mistakes and the poor were left to suffer.

 “I bought a house in 2008 at the ripe age of 21 just months before the crash.
 I was lucky to be making decent money so young but the truth is I could just barely afford it with a roommate.
 Then the bottom fell out.
-These a**holes f***ed me.
+These a--holes f---ed me.
 When I sold that home 5 years later I was still down 15%,” wrote solidtwerks.
-“These f***ers owe me.
+“These f---ers owe me.
 I’m taking what’s mine.”

 Wall Street was not unaware of the anger brewing in the country.
 Even as billionaire investors such as Leon Cooperman of Omega Advisors complained of a war on wealth, others saw broader societal forces at work.

 “There’s a nihilism that’s going on in there which I do think is reminiscent of the time.
-I think we saw it at the Capitol building … People are crying for system change,” Michael Novogratz, a former hedge fund manager who now helms Galaxy Investment Partners, told CNBC.
+I think we saw it at the Capitol building. … People are crying for system change,” Michael Novogratz, a former hedge fund manager who now helms Galaxy Investment Partners, told CNBC.
 “This is generational.
 This is millennials and ‘Gen Z’ screaming at boomers, saying you screwed up our planet; you screwed up our economics; you screwed up our future — and screw you.”

 In the market for GameStop shares, prominent and unknown investors fed off each other’s actions, joined by a shared disdain for received wisdom.